Michigan State Spartans: Ice hockey

 Michigan State has two varsity hockey teams: a men's ice hockey team and a women's field hockey team.
 Helen Knull is the head coach of the women's field hockey team.

 The men's ice hockey team plays at the Munn Ice Arena.
 The head coach was Rick Comley, who had a 116–73–19 record at MSU.
 The current head coach is Adam Nightingale.
 In the 2013–2014 campaign, the Big Ten Conference debuted Division I ice hockey, (Michigan State formerly competed in the Central Collegiate Hockey Association with Big Ten sister schools University of Michigan (U-M) and the Ohio State University).

 On October 6, 2001, the team was involved in what was then the most-attended hockey game in history: The Cold War.
-The Spartans set up a hockey rink in the middle of their football stadium, Spartan Stadium and played U-M before a crowd of 74,554.
+The Spartans set up a hockey rink in the middle of their football stadium, Spartan Stadium, and played U-M before a crowd of 74,554.
 The game ended in a 3–3 tie.
 A decade later, the same two teams were again involved in the most-attended ice hockey game in history.
 This time, Michigan hosted the rivalry game at its Michigan Stadium.
 The Big Chill at the Big House set the current record with an officially certified crowd of 104,173.

-The MSU ice hockey program has seven CCHA regular season championships and 11 CCHA Tournament titles.
+The MSU ice hockey program has seven CCHA regular season championships, 11 CCHA Tournament titles, 1 Big Ten Conference regular season championship, and 1 Big Ten Tournament title.
 MSU has also won 11 Great Lakes Invitational titles.
 The Spartans have been in the NCAA tournament 23 times, with nine Frozen Four appearances and three national titles (1966, 1986 and 2007).
 On April 7, 2007, the Michigan State Spartans won their third Collegiate Championship by beating the Boston College Eagles 3–1.

 Former Michigan State players in the National Hockey League include Rod Brind'Amour, Anson Carter, Duncan Keith, Donald McSween, Adam Hall, John-Michael Liles, Torey Krug, Shawn Horcoff, Justin Abdelkader, Jim Slater, brothers Kelly Miller and Kip Miller, as well as their cousins, brothers Ryan Miller and Drew Miller.
 Two players for MSU have won the Hobey Baker Award: Kip Miller in 1990 and Ryan Miller in 2001.
 Few other players also excelling in other leagues including forward Brock Radunske and defenseman Brad Fast.